Dynamsoft/camera-enhancer-mobile-samples/README.md

-# Dynamsoft Camera Enhancer samples for the Android and iOS editions
+# Dynamsoft Camera Enhancer samples for Android and iOS editions

 This repository contains multiple samples that demonstrates how to use the [Dynamsoft Camera Enhancer](https://www.dynamsoft.com/camera-enhancer/docs/introduction/) Android and iOS Editions.